 Allday Woolwich Area Guided Walking Tour with Derelict London/London's Lost Rivers Author Paul Talling

-Join the mailing list to be notified of more dates for 2018
+Join the mailing list to be informed of future walks and ticket releases.

 Meeting at Gallions Reach DLR at 10:30.
 Note: This station is in the back of beyond with no facilities & nowhere to grab a mug of tea until our scheduled cafe stop.